PlaceHolderHere/Spinning-donut/notes.md

 * ϕ - Phi represents the angle of rotation along the Y-Axis
 * A - A represents the angle of rotation along the X-axis
 * B - B represents the angle of rotation along the Z-axis
+* K2 - distance of the donut to the viewer
+* L - Luminance
+* Surface normal - a vector that is perpendicular to a surface at a given point

 # Notes
 -basically use different ascii characters ('.,-~:;=!*#$@') to represent different levels of brightness